pr0cf5/CTF-writeups/35c3/README.md

 My plan is to defeat ASLR using abitrary read.
 I used the struct link_map structure located at .got.plt+0x8, which is a structure used to map all the shared objects.
 Using this I decided to find the `Collection.cpython-36m-x86_64-linux-gnu.so`'s base address.

+#### side note
-** one note: All libraries are mmaped adjacent to each other but there were other shared libraries (such as libpthread) linked as well.
+All libraries are mmaped adjacent to each other but there were other shared libraries (such as libpthread) linked as well.
 Therefore the offset could be different in the local and remote environment since libpthread and other libraries' size would be different.

 ```
 struct link_map{